 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 The funded status alone is not appropriate for assessing the need for future contributions.
 The funded status is not appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligations.
-The funded ratio for State Employees is 52.9% while the funded ratio for Teachers is 54.8%.
-These funded ratios decreased from the prior valuation primarily due to the change in assumptions since the prior valuation in addition to a loss from the 5.7% return on the actuarial value of assets being less than the assumed rate of 7.0%.
+The funded ratio for State Employees is 53.3% while the funded ratio for Teachers is 55.3%.
+The funded ratio slightly increased from the prior valuation for both State Employees and Teachers.
+The change in funded ratios from the prior valuation is primarily due to the funding policy and liability gains that were partially offset by a loss actuarial value of assets.
+That is, the return on the actuarial value of assets was 6.3% which is less than the assumed rate of 7.0%.